 Samples and karyotypic analysis

 One Alouatta ululata (CPB71) was captured in Campo Maior, Piauí state, Brazil.
 Species identifitication were carried out by L. Jerusalinsky based on pelage coloration, and the specimens was housed in the Centro Nacional de Pesquisa e Conservação de Primatas Brasileiros (CPB) belonging to Instituto Chico Mendes de Conservação da Biodiversidade (ICMBio).
+This specimen showed the tradicional colour of A. ululata, with an overall black coloration with rufous hairs on hands, feet and anterior part of dorsum.

 Chromosome preparations were obtained from peripheral blood cultures with 80% RPMI 1640, 20% fetal calf serum, ethidium bromide (5 mg/ml) and colchicine (10-6) for 72 hours at 37°C, following by hypotonic shock with KCl (0.075M) for 30 minutes, pre fixation and fixation with Carnoy (3 methyl alcohol:1 acetic acid).
 Conventional staining was carried out with 4% Giemsa in 0,1M phosphate buffer.
 G-banding was carried out by trypsin digestion for 30 seconds followed by Giemsa staining.
 Chromosomes were paired according to morphology, size and banding patterns and estimates of fundamental number were restricted to autosome pairs.
 Karyotypic comparisons were carried out with A. belzebul.